rounikc/Tap-plane_python/README.md

-# Flappy Birb with Pygame/Python
+# Tap Plane with Pygame/Python
-Flappy Bird game made using pygame with Python
+Tap Plane game made using pygame with Python

 Made with help of Clear Code's youtube video on Creating a Flappy Bird Clone game with Python/Pygame